All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Some patients experience a "set point" sensation where their body resists further loss

-If you are not satisfied with results at this stage, your physician may discuss adding structured exercise programming, working with a dietitian, or considering combination approaches. breaking through a weight loss plateau on GLP-1
+If you aren't satisfied with results at this stage, your physician may discuss adding structured exercise programming, working with a dietitian, or considering combination approaches. breaking through a weight loss plateau on GLP-1

 Months 10 to 12 and Beyond: Maintenance